cadmean-us/csharpRPCKit/Cadmean.RPC.ASP/README.md

 ### Setup

-First, you need to add a few lines to your Startup class:
+First, you need to add a few lines to your Startup class.
+It should look like this:

 ```c#
 public void ConfigureServices(IServiceCollection services)